 Bobby Dodd was a pretty smart fella, and is one of the four members of the College Football Hall of Fame inducted as both a player and a coach.
 He put together a 165-64-8 record at Georgia Tech, most of that coming while Georgia Tech was in the SEC.

-Dodd won many arguments in his day, but he pushed for a change in football's rules at the 1963 coaches' convention, hoping they would include it in their recommendations to the NCAA rules committee.
-The previous decade had seen the NFL chip away and overtake college football in popularity, so the NCAA was open to rules changes to make the game more exciting.
-Giving teams the option in 1958 to go for two after a touchdown was one such attempt.
+Dodd won many arguments in his day, but he pushed for a change in football's rules at the 1963 Coaches' Convention, hoping they would include it in their recommendations to the NCAA Rules Committee.
+The previous decade had seen the NFL chip away and overtake college football in popularity, so the NCAA was open to rule changes to make the game more exciting.
+One such attempt gave teams the option in 1958 to go for two after a touchdown.